Hirosaki Castle: Structures and gardens

 The current tenshu of the castle was completed in 1811.
 It is a three-story building with three roofs, and a height of 14.4 meters.
 The design is smaller than early Edo-period varieties of tenshu, and it was built on a corner of the inner bailey on the site of a yagura, rather than the stone base of the original tenshu.
 The small size was partly due to the restricted finances of the domain towards the end of the Edo period, but its location and design were also intended to alleviate concerns which might be raised by the Tokugawa shogunate should a larger structure be built.
 At present, it is a separate standing structure; however, prior to 1896 it had an attached gatehouse.

 The tenshu is surrounded by three surviving yagura from the Edo period (the Ninomaru Tatsumi Yagura, Ninomaru Hitsujisaru Yagura, Ninomaru Ushitora Yagura), on its second bailey, and five surviving gates (Sannomaru Ōtemon Gate, Sannomaru East Gate, Ninomaru South Gate, Ninomaru East Gate, Kitanokuruwa North Gate) in the walls of its second and third baileys.
 All of these structures, including the tenshu itself, are National Important Cultural Properties.
+The castle grounds also contain a surviving castle guardhouse, although it has been moved to a different location on the castle grounds.

 The surrounding Hirosaki Park around the castle grounds is one of Japan's most famous cherry blossom spots.
 Over a million people enjoy the park's 2600 trees (which were originally planted around in grounds in 1903) during the sakura matsuri (cherry blossom festival) when the cherry blossoms are in bloom, usually during the Japanese Golden Week holidays in the end of April and beginning of May.